MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_02_develop_code_features_github_copilot.md

     If you're running in the debugger and you cleaned the solution after making changes to the `Loans.json` file, those changes are lost.
 After you clean the solution, the `Loans.json` file is reset to the original data the next time you run the application.
 You can manually update the `Loans.json` file to test the availability status of Book One and Book Nine.

+#### Task 2: Sync your changes with the remote repository

+You can use the Source Control view in Visual Studio Code to commit your changes to the local repository.
+After you commit your changes, you can sync them with the remote repository.

+Use the following steps to complete this section of the exercise:

+1. Select the Source Control view.

+1. Ensure that the `CommonActions.cs` and `ConsoleApp.cs` files listed under **Changes**.

+1. Use GitHub Copilot to generate a message for the **Commit**.

+1. To stage and commit your changes, select **Commit** and then select **Yes**.

+1. Sync (or Push) changes to the remote repository.

-### Create a pull request to merge your changes into the main branch
+#### Task 3: Create a pull request to merge your changes into the main branch of the repository

-You completed the new feature that enables a librarian to determine the availability status of a book.
-Now you need to merge your changes into the main branch of the repository.
-You can create a pull request to merge your changes into the main branch.
+You can use a pull request to suggest changes to the main branch of the repository.
+After you create a pull request, you can review the changes, verify that the checks pass, and then merge the changes into the main branch.
+GitHub Copilot can help you generate a summary of the pull request to help reviewers understand your changes.

 Use the following steps to complete this section of the exercise: